vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_networking_secgroup.md

 ## Argument Reference

-* `region` - (Optional) The region in which to obtain the V2 Neutron client.
+* `region` - (Optional) The region in which to obtain the Network client.
-  A Neutron client is needed to retrieve security groups ids.
+  A Network client is needed to retrieve security groups ids.
 If omitted, the `region` argument of the provider is used.

 * `secgroup_id` - (Optional) The ID of the security group.